-In Glenview, canopy has decreased from 35% to 31%.
-Canopy cover fell across most land use types (Fig. 9).
-While this is disappointing, it may have been unavoidable as it is probably fueled by losses from to the emerald ash borer.
+In Oak Park, canopy has decreased from 38% to 31% with losses across most land use types (Fig. 9).

-Figure 9: Canopy change across land use types in Glenview.
+Figure 9: Canopy change across land use types in Oak Park.

 Know What You Have

 While understanding canopy is an important component of urban forestry, canopy does not show the whole picture.
 It cannot identify tree species, health, or vulnerability to pests, diseases, or climate change.
 A tree inventory is needed to better understand and manage the urban forest (Fig. 10).